nextcloud/approval/README.md

 ✔ Approve or reject files/folders.

+**Warning**: The DocuSign integration is no longer part of this app and can be installed with [this app](https://apps.nextcloud.com/apps/integration_docusign).

 This app is integrated in the files list (Files app).

 Admins can define approval workflows: who can request, who can approve/reject.